setsuya/destiny2_factions/README.md

 - Input user name;
 - If found, a list of characters will be shown with basic information;
 - Select one of the characters;
-- List of factions and that character's current standing with them will be shown;
+- List of factions and that character's current standing with them along clan rewards and contributed experience for the selected character will be shown;

 If you have items you can turn in they will be shown as a percentage in green in each faction's experience bar.
-The list will not update by itself, though.
-You need to refresh it manually with the button before the faction list.
+The list can update by itself every 5 minutes if you choose to.
+You can refresh it manually or automatically with the buttons before the faction list.